West Bradford Junctions Improvement Scheme - Phase 1 Engagement

 Do you acknowledge that having no bus lay-bys as part of the proposed Thornton road B6145 scheme - so that buses cannot pull clear of other vehicular traffic - will actually result in buses holding up other road users and causing congestion that you say the scheme is trying to alleviate?
 Cars/lorries etc will suffer unnecessary delay unless bus lay-bys are incorporated.
 Buses regularly wait time at Four Lane Ends as it is a timetable point.
 This making a mockery of having 2 free flowing traffic lanes.

-Phil asked about 5 years ago
+Phil asked over 5 years ago

 As part of the design we need to balance the needs of all road users.
 One of the key objectives of the West Bradford Junctions Improvement Scheme is to improve journey times and reliability for public transport.
 With laybys, it is often difficult for buses to rejoin the carriageway; thus incurring delay.
 Conversely, where other traffic is unable to pass a stationary bus, delay is also incurred.